 The Stand Still Point: When You Have Put Your Life On Hold

-Trying to get pregnant can become consuming, so much so, that after a while one may find that they have come up for air, only to realize they have put the rest of their life on hold.
-This is very common for couples juggling fertility charting, medical appointments, timed intercourse and fertility treatments.
-If you can relate to this, take a deep breath, stop for a moment, quite your heart and breathing.
+Trying to get pregnant can become consuming, so much so that, after a while, one may find that they have come up for air, only to realize they have put the rest of their life on hold.
+This is very common for couples juggling fertility charting, medical appointments, timed intercourse, and fertility treatments.
+If you can relate to this, take a deep breath, stop for a moment, quiet your heart and breathing.
 Allow your mind to drift off to all those creative ideas and plans you put on hold.
 Plant them in your heart once again, the fertile soil of your inner self.
 Nurture those creative seeds by making plans to bring them to fruition.
-Some couples find that making plans to do other things in life, outside of trying for a baby feels like they are giving up.
+Some couples find that making plans to do other things in life outside of trying for a baby, feels like they are giving up.
 This isn’t so, it simply means one is living in balance, cultivating and living as very fertile beings.

 My greatest wish for all on this earth is to find happiness and peace in their life.
 Challenges will always arise, life cannot be in balance without them.
 How we choose to face those challenges and what we choose to create in this world is the true value of what it means to be fertile.
 I leave you with this quote…

 “Your heart is full of fertile seeds, waiting to sprout.” -Morihei Ueshiba

 - PBC, M. (2013, May 12).
 Oprah Winfrey talks with Thich Nhat Hanh Excerpt.
 Retrieved from: https://www.youtube.com/watch?v=NJ9UtuWfs3U